aptech/docs/docs/CR-keepdataloop.rst

 Purpose
 ----------------

-Specifies columns (variables) to be saved to the output data set in a data loop.
+Specifies columns (variables) to be saved to the output dataset in a data loop.

 .. _keep:
 .. index:: keep